townmath/cisp400-reader/docs/_sources/class-II-functions/static.rst.txt

    class counter {
       static int instance_count;   // declaration, but no definition
       public:
-         counter() {
+         // increase the count when the counter object is created counter() {
             ++instance_count;
          }
-         ~counter() {
+         // decrease the count when the counter object is destroyed ~counter() {
             --instance_count;
          }